Drug driving and cannabis in the UK: limits, testing and penalties (2026)

 - Strict limits for prescription medications.

 But here’s where it gets complicated.
-The legal limit for cannabis is just 2 micrograms of THC per litre of blood.
-That’s incredibly low, applying to both illegal and medicinal cannabis use.
+The legal limit for cannabis is just 2 micrograms of THC per litre of blood, one of the lowest in Europe and well below recreational doses.
+The limit applies in the same way whether the cannabis was used illegally or under a private prescription.

 Testing for cannabis and driving: The roadside reality